 Algren remains silent in the face of the question, but it is a question that many of us could ask ourselves.
 More and more people are increasingly dissatisfied with our own country.

-In my experience here in the UK I see that a lot… no one trusts the governments, but there is no option for anything better.
-‘The rich get richer and the poor get poorer’…poorer, downtrodden, forgotten.
+In my experience here in the UK I see that a lot… no one trusts the government, but there is no option for anything better.
+‘The rich get richer and the poor get poorer’.
 And what do we really have?
-Limited and mind-numbing jobs, controlled lives, little opportunity, busy and crowded cities, overly expensive housing and renting prices, violence, ignorance, apathy, selfishness… We are a nation where hard work is seldom rewarded and the lucky few get everything.
+Limited and mind-numbing jobs, controlled lives, little opportunity, busy and crowded cities, overly expensive housing and renting prices, violence, selfishness…

 So, what is it about your own people that you hate so much?
 Gregory Hood writes: